framely/bethere/docs/index.md

 cta :
   - details: LLMs know the average, but your edge will always be in what they don't.
 So why wait?
-    title: Build in hybrid today.
+    title: Build in Hybrid Today
     link: https://build.opencui.io/

 columnFooter :